kwamejustice/CloudformationProject/README.md

 # CloudformationProject
-This project was deploy the an application along with the necessary software into its matching infrstructure
+This project is to deploy an application along with the necessary software into its matching infrstructure